 The Sims 2 Business was fantastic.
 Give your Sims, a shop.
 It is that simple.
 You can even make your house a shop.
 You can sell anything you wanted, you could even make a toilet shop.
 Sims need toilets you know!
 Seriously.

-I made bookshops, bakeries, (restaurants, clothes shops (with Nightlife)) and of course the very popular, toy shops.
+with Nightlife)) and of course the very popular, toy shops.
 You could price various objects from low to medium price and then watch+ as the unknowing public came in and browsed.

-The browsing part was always very exciting, "Ooo!
+"Ooo!
 They are interested in my products!
 Will they buy or wont they?
 Should I bug them about how great the product is or just leave them?"

 I had a bookshop but randomly put an old sofa out the front to see who would be the first to buy it.
 You could also hire employees to work for you based on their own building and selling skills.
 It could be a bit difficult but still a great game.